That is a question many of our customers ask us and themselves before they make a purchase. We will then reply with a few questions for them.

 Next, you need to check with your city ordinances and/or your Home Owners Association.
 These may regulate the type of building you can get, how big it can be to keep your lawn to building ratio, and how tall it can be.
 If you live in a ‘cookie-cutter’ neighborhood, you’re probably out of luck.

 Knowing what you want the building for now and what you may want if for in the future, will really help narrow things down.
 Some are more simple than others.
 For example; if you need a loafing shed for your horses, you would pretty much just purchase a loafing shed.
 However, if you want a carport now, but would like to turn it into a garage at a later date, then you should consider including gabled ends and an 8′ leg height now.
 Adding the gables ahead of time will help create a more seamless edge on the ends because of the way they are installed.
 The 8′ legs will come in handy when adding a garage door later.
 Going over your goals with your salesperson in detail will make for a smoother ordering process.

-Determining the width you need is usually guided by the size and number of vehicles your going to park under it.
-A single vehicle usually doesn’t need more than a 12′ wide unit.
-Two vehicles, depending on their sizes, will use a 18′ – 24′ wide unit.
+Determining the width you need is usually guided by the size and number of vehicles you’re going to park under it.
+A single-vehicle usually doesn’t need more than a 12′ wide unit.
+Two vehicles, depending on their sizes, will use an 18′ – 24′ wide unit.
 For three vehicles you will need a 26′-30′ wide entrance.

-Some areas’ governing bodies could care less what you do on your land, where others want to be involved in every little thing.
-The old phrase “It is easier to ask for forgiveness, than it is to ask for permission” is not always the best motto when dealing with some building departments.
-Best case scenario would be that you never needed a permit in the first place, whereas in the worst case scenario you are fined, force to tear down your new building, and then required to apply for a permit.
+Some areas’ governing bodies could care less about what you do on your land, where others want to be involved in every little thing.
+The old phrase “It is easier to ask for forgiveness than it is to ask for permission” is not always the best motto when dealing with some building departments.
+The best case scenario would be that you never needed a permit in the first place, whereas in the worst-case scenario you are fined, forced to tear down your new building, and then required to apply for a permit.
 So, we recommend finding out if you require a permit before ordering a building from anywhere.